Doctor-R1: Mastering Clinical Inquiry with Experiential Agentic Reinforcement Learning: Related Work

 \paragraph{The Emergence of Clinical Agent Frameworks} To bridge the gap between static knowledge and dynamic clinical practice, the research focus has shifted towards creating agentic frameworks that simulate real-world medical workflows~\citep{wang-etal-2025-survey, chakraborty2014medical}.
 These systems empower LLM agents on diverse tasks, such as natural multi-turn diagnostic dialogues with patients~\citep{tu2024conversationaldiagnosticai, schmidgall2025agentclinicmultimodalagentbenchmark, wang2023clinicalgptlargelanguagemodels}, and health status monitoring via wearable devices~\citep{heydari2025anatomypersonalhealthagent, humayun2022agent}.
 Multi-agent simulation framework enables collaboration of clinical agents for complex reasoning, diagnosis and treatment~\citep{li2025agenthospitalsimulacrumhospital, tang2024medagentslargelanguagemodels, VICARI2003335}.
 However, they fall short of the three core principles (elaborated in Section~\ref{sec:introduction}) required for a truly competent clinical agent.
-While existing RL-based medical agents~\citep{feng2025doctoragentrlmultiagentcollaborativereinforcement, xia2025mmedagentrloptimizingmultiagentcollaboration} focus on static answering instead of dynamic inquiry capability of a real doctor.
-Our framework can empower a doctor agent with strategic inquiry, empathetic communication, and experiential learning capabilities in a dynamic environment.
+While recent agentic approaches such as Baichuan-M2~\citep{baichuan2025m2} and DoctorAgent-RL~\citep{feng2025doctoragentrlmultiagentcollaborativereinforcement} enable interaction between agents but lack capability of differential diagnosis just like a real human doctor.

+In contrast, \textsc{Doctor-R1} introduces \textit{Experiential Agentic Reinforcement Learning}, a framework specifically designed to \textbf{simulate and align with complex dynamic environments}, which enable the agent to learn continuously from prior \textit{experience} just like a human physician instead of relying solely on its own static knowledge.